improvein/personal-cryptofolio/README.md

 Some things to consider regarding your privacy:

 * Your entire portfolio data is stored in your device.
 Nothing is sent to any server.
 * The only contact with the "outside world" is for price retrieval from price sources like exchanges.
-But in those cases, nothing from your portfolio is revelead except for the coin of which you want to fetch the price.
+But in those cases, nothing from your portfolio is revelead except for the coin for which you want to fetch the price.
 * The App can be protected with a PIN.
-* Data is stored non-encrypted in the device. (see Future changes & Dev TODOs).<br/>
+* Data is stored non-encrypted in the device. (see [future features](https://github.com/improvein/personal-cryptofolio/issues)).<br/>
   However, the isolation the OS provides protects you from other apps trying to access it in most cases.

 ## Contribute